Vateria copallifera

 Vateria copallifera is a species of plant in the family Dipterocarpaceae.
 It is endemic to Sri Lanka.
 Fruits have a bitter taste.
 Traditionally people in the surrounding villages of the tree growing areas collect fruits for preparation of various food items including one of famous food called 'Hal Guti'.
+A preparation made from this tree is used in preserving traditional manuscripts written on palm leaves.

 Culture

 Known as හල් (hal) in Sinhala.